 3. Who Pays Taxes

-As mentioned, a contractor is different from an employee for which he does not receive the same benefits an employee receives.
+As mentioned, a contractor is different from an employee for which he does not receive the same benefits an employee receives, mentioned in the employee agreement.
 Specifically, a contractor will pay for his own income taxes, sales taxes, Social Security, and Medicare taxes as a self-employed individual.
 In which case, it should also be spelled out that the contractor does not receive a pension or retirement benefits, health insurance, vacation pay, sick pay, holiday pay, or other fringe benefits typically provided by an employer.